natashabibbs/lunchtime/README.md

 * adjective
 * verb

+What is an object?
+An object is a collection of values.
+Objects store lots of data that can be accessed later.
+Research how an object's syntax! https://www.w3schools.com/js/js_object_definition.asp

-Note: Each property value should be in the form of a ```String```.
+Note: Each value should be in the form of a ```String```.
 THe imagesrc value can be obtained by right clicking on the image you want from the browser and selecting Copy Image Address.

 ### Part III
 To complete Part III, fulfill the following requirements: